ivangeorgiev/gems/src/python-import-from-url/README.md

 # pyimporter

-Python import lib extensions with import from implementation.
+Python import lib extensions with implementation to import from url.

 ## Installation